SLDS and Virtual Instruction FAQ

 - Along the right-hand side, you will see the option to Moderate this Quiz.
 From here you can see quiz progress and, depending on your settings, give additional attempts or additional time.

 - If you have set your quiz to have a limited testing window, please be sure to adjust the availability/due dates so that they do not conflict with your student's extended time.
 For example, if you have a 60 minute quiz only available to take within a 75 minute window, then for a student with 1.5x extended time you would need to both (A) change the time allotted to 90 minutes and (B) adjust the availability/due dates to at least a 90 minute window.

 Instructors/departments must work with their ExamSoft point-of-contact to apply extended time.
 For questions, please email firstname.lastname@example.org.

 Q: Does this affect Attendance and Deadline Modification (ADM) Agreements?

-Completed ADM agreements should be honored, though reasonable modifications to the structure of the agreements may be needed with the shift to online instruction.
+Completed ADM agreements should be honored, though reasonable modifications to the structure of the agreements may be needed with the shift to virtual instruction.
 Students with ADM agreements should be contacting you to discuss any additional barriers, if any, presented by changes to the course format.
 SLDS is available to instructors and students to consult.